Women in Data Science Conference

 The video below features WiDS Ambassadors from around the world, explaining the purpose of the conference.

-For our conference in Aberdeen, we have secured a fantastic line-up of female speakers from academia, industry and the NHS, from North East Scotland and beyond.
+For our conference in Aberdeen, we secured a fantastic line-up of female speakers from academia, industry and the NHS, from North East Scotland and beyond.
 See the agenda below, and information on our speakers.

 WiDS Aberdeen Organising Team: Dimitra Blana, Hannah Wilson, Andra Stefan, Emma-Louise Tarburn